 The httpstkd email notification commands are integrated with the Novell Remote Manager Health Monitor in OES 11 SP1 and earlier.
-The commands are not available in the HTTPSTKD configuration file beginning in OES 11 SP2, OES 2015 or later releases.
+The commands are not available in the HTTPSTKD configuration file in OES 11 SP2 and later.

-IMPORTANT: The Novell Remote Manager email notification system is not available in OES 2015 or later.
+IMPORTANT: The Novell Remote Manager email notification system is not available in OES 11 SP2 and later.

-For OES 11 SP2, OES 2015 or later , the email notification commands in the HTTPSTKD configuration file (/etc/opt/novell/httpstkd.conf) are obsoleted by the alert notification system for Nagios.
-After you install or upgrade to OES 11 SP2, OES 2015 or later, you must configure Nagios and set up an email address for the nagiosadmin user.
+For OES 11 SP2 and later, the email notification commands in the HTTPSTKD configuration file (/etc/opt/novell/httpstkd.conf) are obsoleted by the alert notification system for Nagios.
+After you install or upgrade to OES 11 SP3, you must configure Nagios and set up an email address for the nagiosadmin user.
 You can also define other Nagios contacts.
 You can set up various notification methods for each Nagios contact, and assign the contacts to receive notifications for designated monitored service.
-For more information, see Section 8.5, "Configuring Nagios," on page 47 Section 8.9, "Modifying the Nagios Notification Methods for Contacts," on page 58.
+For more information, see Section 8.5, "Configuring Nagios," on page 53 Section 8.9, "Modifying the Nagios Notification Methods for Contacts," on page 64.